 Moderators.
 Several moderators will be examined to determine for whom feedback is most effective, addressing research question three.
-Interactions between each moderator and the dichotomous feedback condition variable will be added to each of the models outlined above in a single block.
-Due to the large sample size, interactions significant at the p < .01 level will be interpreted.
+Interactions between each moderator and the dichotomous feedback condition variable will be added in a single block to the models for each of the outcomes outlined above.
+Due to the large sample size, interactions significant at the p < .01 level will be retained, and effect sizes will be interpreted.
 As indicated in the introduction, five moderators will be examined: whether a client went off track, initial CCAPS score, prior psychiatric hospitalization, frequency of CCAPS administration, and total number of administrations.
-The operationalization of each variable is detailed below, and all variables will be standardized.
+The operationalization of each variable is detailed below, and all moderator variables will be standardized, in addition to the outcome variable.

 First, whether or not a client went off track at any point during treatment will be dichotomized into two categories: not off track and off track.
 For clients seen in the feedback condition, going off track resulted in an off track alert.
-For clients in the no feedback condition, however, no alert was produced, and the therapist would not have been aware that the client was off track.
-As outlined in the CCAPS section, going off track is triggered by a client’s score falling above the upper bound of the 90% tolerance interval around the expected treatment trajectory for their baseline score.
+For clients in the no feedback condition, however, no alert was produced, and the therapist would not have been made aware that the client was off track.
+As outlined in the CCAPS section, going off track is triggered by a client’s score falling outside the upper bound of the 90% tolerance interval around the expected treatment trajectory for their baseline score.
 It is anticipated that clients who go off track will have worse outcomes than those who do not go off track.
 Although prior research did not consistently find a differential effect for on track and off track clients, it is hypothesized that the effect of feedback will be stronger for clients who go off track than clients who remained on track during treatment.
 Said another way, clients who went off track in the feedback condition and received an alert will have more positive outcomes than clients who went off track in the no feedback condition but did not receive an off track alert.
 This moderator was not tested for the outcome of deterioration, since all clients who were classified as deteriorated also met criteria for going off track.

-Second, each client’s initial CCAPS score on the subscale being analyzed will be standardized and centered around the mean of their center’s scores, and both the centered score and center average CCAPS score will be included in the model.
+Second, each client’s initial CCAPS score on the subscale being analyzed will be standardized and centered around the mean of their center’s baseline CCAPS scores.
+Both the centered client score and center average score will be included in the model.
 It is anticipated that higher baseline CCAPS scores will be associated with more positive outcomes and that within the restricted range of distress captured by the CCAPS, clients with higher baseline distress will benefit more from feedback and centers with higher average CCAPS scores will benefit more from feedback.
-Third, prior psychiatric hospitalizations will be dichotomized into no lifetime history of psychiatric hospitalization and one or more psychiatric hospitalization at any point in the client’s life.
-It is anticipated that clients with prior psychiatric hospitalizations will have poorer outcomes and benefit less from feedback, consistent findings from one previous study (Errázuriz & Zilcha-Mano, 2018), although in a different population and setting.
+Third, prior psychiatric hospitalizations will be dichotomized into no lifetime history of psychiatric hospitalization and one or more psychiatric hospitalization(s) at any point in the client’s life.
+It is anticipated that clients with prior psychiatric hospitalizations will have poorer outcomes and benefit less from feedback, consistent with findings from one previous study (Errázuriz & Zilcha-Mano, 2018), although in a different population and setting.